gan-police/frequency-forensics/README.md

 ```

 ## Training the classifier
-Now you should be able to train a classifier using
+Now you should be able to train a classifier using for example:
 ```shell
 $ python -m freqdect.train_classifier --data-prefix ./data/source_data_packets --calc-normalization --features packets
 ```
 This trains a regression classifier using default hyperparameters.
 The training, validation and test accuracy and loss values are stored in a file placed in a `log` folder.
 The state dict of the trained model is stored there as well.
+For reference other options are:
 ```
 usage: train_classifier.py [-h] [--features {raw,packets}] [--batch-size BATCH_SIZE] [--learning-rate LEARNING_RATE]
                            [--weight-decay WEIGHT_DECAY] [--epochs EPOCHS]